On this page:

 Ian is a chartered accountant with extensive experience in public accounting and auditing, and board and audit committee work in the private, public health and charity sectors.

-He is a trustee and chair of the audit committee at Erskine Hospital and a trustee of the Endrick Trust.
-He has recently been vice-chair and a member of the Greater Glasgow and Clyde Health Board, and a non-executive director and chair of the audit committee at Ricardo plc and a member of the audit committee at the Student loans company.
-He was previously a non-executive director and chair of the audit committee at Clyde Process Solutions plc.
+He is a trustee of the Endrick Trust.
+He has recently been a trustee and chair of the audit committee at Erskine Hospital.
+He was previously vice-chair and a member of the Greater Glasgow and Clyde Health Board, a non-executive director and chair of the audit committee at Ricardo plc, a member of the audit committee at the Student Loans Company and a non-executive director and chair of the audit committee at Clyde Process Solutions plc.

 He was a senior audit partner of Ernst and Young with senior client service roles with a wide variety of listed companies, large private companies and universities.
 He has had various EY management roles and was a member of the UK governing council.
 He has been convener of the Institute of Chartered Accountants of Scotland’s audit and assurance committee, summer conference committee and a member of the accounting standards committee.

-His personal interests include skiing, sailing, tennis, French language and opera.
+His personal interests include skiing, walking, French language and opera.

 Avril is a past Chair of the UK Stroke Forum, a member of the Royal College of Physicians Intercollegiate Working Party for Stroke (which produce the clinical guidelines for stroke care in the UK and Ireland), Fellow of the Royal College of Occupational Therapists, and currently chairs the Scientific Committee for the European Life after Stroke Conference.
 Avril is Editor-in-Chief of ‘Clinical Rehabilitation’ which is a highly ranked, multi-professional journal.